Ready to apply?

 In addition, academic programs within the Doisy College of Health Sciences require high school natural sciences courses in biology and chemistry.
 Physics is strongly recommended for Physical Therapy applicants.

 SLU welcomes admission applications from home-schooled students.
-Home-schooled applicants must submit all secondary-level transcripts and official ACT or SAT test scores.
-If transcripts from an accredited home-schooling program are not available, an official copy of a GED certificate must be submitted for consideration for admission.
+Home-schooled applicants must submit all secondary-level transcripts and official ACT or SAT test scores directly from the testing source.
 Home-schooled students are eligible for scholarship consideration.

 Freshman applicants not meeting admission requirements for the fall semester may be offered admission through the University's Billiken Bridge to Success Program.
 If interested in this admission option, students must enroll in and successfully complete a three-week summer program prior to the fall semester.
 Other applicants may be offered admission on the condition that they enroll in certain prescribed courses during their first semester at the University.